vieirads/100DaysOfCode/log.md

     <li>the self closing tag 'hr' which draws a horizontal line across the element.
 Used, for instance, to separate topics.
 </ul>

 There are several other properties that were studied in this part of the course.
 I think that the main goal, at least for now, is to know that they exist so when I want to apply some of these effects I know what to look for.
+I try to put some of the things I learned into the ``DogPhotoApp`` from <a href="#link-D1">day 1</a>.

+**Link to work:** <a href="https://bit.ly/2AlYoNf">DogPhotoApp with some CSS styling.</a>